Skip to main content

 Purpose

-The tui package is a thin interactive shell around loop.Loop with a small persisted provider config.
+The tui package is a thin terminal wrapper around loop.Loop with a small persisted provider config.
+It supports an interactive shell and a one-shot exec mode.

 Main entrypoints

-Constructs a TUIApp with a system prompt and registered tools.
+Constructs a TUIApp with registered tools, agents, and built-in slash commands.
 Useful option helpers:

 • tui.WithTool(name, tool)